sktrinh12/neovim_docker/README.md

         --rm -it \
         -v $(pwd):/mnt/workspace \
         -v $HOME/.dotfiles/nvim:/home/neovim/.config/nvim \
-        nicodebo/neovim-docker:latest \
-        "$@"
+        neovim-docker:latest \ #name of the docker container "$@"

 ```

 ## Remarks

 Must `cd` into the directory where the files you want to edit are located.
+The `entrypoint.sh` will launch a python interpreter automatically.
+In order to send commands from the editor to the REPL; simply move to the terminal pane and type `echo b:terminal_job_id` and enter the output into `:SlimeConfig`.